ccie18643/PyTCP/README.md

  - ARP cache - *implement proper FSM*
  - ICMPv6 ND cache - *implement proper FSM*
  - UDP protocol - *need UDP echo client and mechanism to report receiving ICMP Port Unreachable message to UDP socket*
- - UDP sockets - *overhaul is needed to make 'end user' interface match Berkley sockets more closely so 3rd party aps can use it without porting*
+ - UDP sockets - *overhaul is needed to make 'end user' interface match Berkeley sockets more closely so 3rd party aps can use it without porting*
- - TCP sockets - *overhaul is needed to make 'end user' interface match Berkley sockets more closely so 3rd party aps can use it without porting*
+ - TCP sockets - *overhaul is needed to make 'end user' interface match Berkeley sockets more closely so 3rd party aps can use it without porting*

 ### Examples: